Halcyon

 MK1

 Simplified hardware configuration with blowdown pressurization system.
 Use the 2x LOx/RP-1 COPVs we have on hand that we previously used for pressure cycle testing.
-Start integration immediately and fly over winter break to double the collegiate altitude record.
+Start integration immediately and aim to fly Spring 2025 to double the collegiate altitude record.

 Test and Launch